nakst/gf/README.md

 ## Tips

 - You can run the application with `./gf2`.
 Any additional command line arguments passed to `gf` will be forwarded to GDB.
+- Press Ctrl+Shift+P to synchronize your working directory with GDB after you start your target executable.
+This is necessary if you open `gf` in a different directory to the one you compile in.
 - To view RGBA bitmaps, select the `Data` tab and then select `Add bitmap...`.
 - Ctrl+Click a line in the source view to run "until" that line.
-Alt+Click a line in the source view to skip to it without executing the code in between.
+Shift+Click a line in the source view to skip to it without executing the code in between.
 - Press Shift+F10 to step out of a block, and press Shift+F11 to step out a function.
 - Press Tab while entering a watch expression to auto-complete it.
 - Press `/` with a watch expression highlighted to change the format specifier.
 For example, `/x` switches to hexadecimal view.